Eatons Hill, Queensland: Education

 Eatons Hill State School is a government primary (Prep-6) school for boys and girls at Marylin Terrace.
 In 2018, the school had an enrolment of 1,095 students with 79 teachers (68 full-time equivalent) and 41 non-teaching staff (24 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Eatons Hill.
 The nearest government secondary school is Albany Creek State High School in neighbouring Albany Creek to the south-east.

-Facilities and Landmarks

-The Eatons Hill Hotel is a landmark entertainment and hospitality venue located on South Pine Road in Eatons Hill.
-Opened in 2011, it features accommodation, a bistro, multiple bars, a nightclub, and extensive function facilities.
-It is recognised across Brisbane and the Moreton Bay Region for hosting national and international live music acts and contributes significantly to the suburb’s profile and economy.

 Transport

 Eatons Hill is serviced by Transport for Brisbane bus routes 357, 358 and 359.

-The nearest rail station is Strathpine Station on the Caboolture line, located a short drive away and providing regular services toward the Brisbane central business district.
+The nearest rail station is Strathpine railway station in Strathpine to the east.
+It is on the Caboolture railway line.